FireflyMigration/firefly-doc/10-Developer-Guide/75-Handlers-and-commands/70_BindEnabled/10_Exercise-BindEnables/index.md

 ﻿# Exercise - BindEnables

 1. In  **ShowEmployee**.
+2. Add Relations to **EmployeeCars**.
-2. Using the **hand** snippet, add handler for the F5 key that will displays the **ShowEmployeeCars**.
+3. Using the **hand** snippet, add handler for the F5 key that will displays the **ShowEmployeeCars**.
-3. Save changes to Git.
+4. Save changes to Git.
-4. Build and test.
+5. Build and test.
-4. Change the new F5 handler to use **Var**.
+6. Change the new F5 handler to use **Var**.
-5. Add BindEnabled limit the handler to be enabled only if Cars Km is more then 1000 KM.
+7. Add BindEnabled limit the handler to be enabled only if the **EmployeeCars** relation found one car for the current employee (relations[Employee].RowFound).
-6. Save changes to Git.
+8. Save changes to Git.
-8. Build and test.
+9. Build and test.